 Note: Departments are encouraged to contact Purchasing Services for alternative procurement options when in doubt.The following procedures should be followed when Confirming Orders have occurred:

 a.
 For unneeded items or items whose purchase would not otherwise be approved, the individual could be required to pay either the full amount or the amount of any cancellation charges incurred when cancellation can be arranged.

 b.
 For needed and proper items, the individual could be required to pay the difference between the charges such individual incurred and those the University would be reasonably expected to have incurred.

 Individual requesting payment to a vendor initiates a "Confirming Order Justification" form.
-See http://www.purchasing.fsu.edu/forms.html and attaches a copy of the receipt/invoice for Purchasing review.or
+See http://www.procurement.fsu.edu//forms.html and attaches a copy of the receipt/invoice for Purchasing Services review.or

 Department Head or designee directs responsible individual to return items not needed by department or to pay charges if return is not possible.and

 For an item that would otherwise be purchased by department, ensures that circumstances of purchase and steps taken by the department to prevent repetition of confirming purchases is fully documented on the Confirming Order Justification Form and signs (approves) the form.